BarisNisanci7/x86-Assembly-School-Assignments/README.md

    * g(x)=x/2+47H
    * h(x)=xmod7BH

-You should use at least 3 string instructions; using less than 3 string instructions will result in fewer points for labwork.

-Hint: The value of the biggest character is 87H, and the smallest character is 17H.
+The value of the biggest character is 87H, and the smallest character is 17H.

 >  **Development Environment: It is recommended to use EMU8086**